 Sulfur is a natural element and an essential component for all organic organisms.
 It can be an effective option in the battle against fungus acne on the forehead.

-Sulfur is also a keratolytic agent, removing dead skin cells and naturally helps to unclog pores.
+Sulfur is also a keratolytic agent, removing dead skin cells and naturally helping to unclog pores.

 Sulfur can also absorb excess skin oil (sebum), which can result in a reduced fungal growth rate.